 Leonard J. DeLorenzo, Ph.D.

-Professor of the Practice; Director of Undergraduate Studies; Academic Director, Vision
+Professor of the Practice, Theology; Director of Undergraduate Studies, McGrath Institute; Academic Director, Notre Dame Vision

 338 Geddes Hall

 Leonard J. DeLorenzo, Ph.D., Professor of the Practice, is the director of undergraduate studies at the McGrath Institute for Church Life where he also serves as academic director for Notre Dame Vision, director of the Sullivan Family Saints Initiative, director of the Inklings Project, and creator and host of Church Life Today.
 He holds a concurrent teaching appointment in the Department of Theology.

 Leonard earned his doctorate in systematic theology from the University of Notre Dame, where he also earned his M.A. in systematic theology and B.A. in theology and philosophy.
 A member of the McGrath Institute for Church Life since 2003, he has served on the leadership teams for Notre Dame Vision, Notre Dame Catechist Academy, Notre Dame Character Project, Echo, and the Church Life Internship, which he founded in 2016.
 In addition to writing books, articles, and essays, he speaks regularly in academic and pastoral settings on the saints, biblical catechesis, vocation and discernment, and the theological imagination, among other topics.
 His newsletter––“Life, Sweetness, Hope”––is shared weekly with hundreds of subscribers.

-Originally from Nutley, New Jersey but raised in Southern California, Leonard now lives with his wife, Lisa (BA ’04, MDiv ’08 from Notre Dame), and their six children in South Bend, Indiana, where they are actively parishioners of Saint Joseph parish.
+Originally from Nutley, New Jersey but raised in Southern California, Leonard now lives with his wife, Lisa (BA ’04, MDiv ’08 from Notre Dame), and their six children in South Bend, Indiana, where they are active in their parish and school communities.